 It may seem odd, but many hacking attacks happen without actually breaching any technological barriers.
 Remember how celebrities promised free Bitcoins on Twitter in July?
 In fact, Twitter’s cyber security wasn’t breached due to infrastructure vulnerabilities.
 On the contrary, the attack was possible, because some employees hadn’t followed the procedures carefully enough.
 Or maybe the problem was the procedures themselves?
 However we describe it, hackers managed to access the firm’s internal systems and tools by manipulating the staff with high-level access.

 The company called the incident a “coordinated social engineering attack”.
-Most probably, it could have been avoided if the organization had hired an ethical social engineering hacker to verify its internal procedures and had raised staff awareness on a regular basis.
+Most probably, it could have been avoided if the organization had hired an ethical social engineering hacker to verify its internal procedures and had raised staff awareness on a regular basis with the help of network and security training.

 5. Swift reaction